marionzualo/coin_portfolio/README.md

 ## Improvements
 Until now the priority has been getting a working version therefore, there are still plenty of improvements to be made:
 - Naming - The names of a couple of classes/methods could be better.
 For instance, amount is a very common word in most of the code, even when it is representing different things (which is confusing at times).
+AssetConverter#convert also deserves being revisited since it is probably the method with the most complexity.

 - API client - the code that interacts with coinbase's gem is isolated in a single class which translates response hashes into domain objects.
 Yet the code is tied to coinbase's gem and would require some changes if there was a need to integrate with another exchange.
+Additionally a proper handling of API related errors hasn't been implemented.

+- Multiple currencies - the code currently assumes that the user's account has a single cryptocurrency and that its transactions are all in the same native currency.
+This might not be true in all cases.

+- Calculator#potential_returns - it currently returns an object.
+Potentially it should `puts` something to the user.

 ## License
 MIT (c) Mário Nzualo